BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 ## Received payment

-Once a payment is received it should be clearly indicated to the user and their balance should be updated.
-Ensure fees charged, if any, are clear to the user when viewing the payments details.
+Received payment are clearly indicated to the user, and their balance is updated.
+Charged fees, if any, are clear to the user when viewing the payments details.
 Find more information on presenting a payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.

-The option to save and share a receipt should be readily available.
+The option to save and share a receipt is readily available.

 <div class="image-slide-gallery">